mongodb/terraform-provider-mongodbatlas/website/docs/guides/advanced-cluster-new-sharding-schema.html.markdown

 <a id="overview"></a>
 # Overview of schema changes

 `replication_specs` attribute has been modified to now be able to represent each individual shard of a cluster with a unique replication spec element.
-This implies that when using the new sharding schema the existing attribute `num_shards` will no longer be defined, and instead the number of shards will be defined by the number of `replication_specs` elements.
+As such, when using the new sharding schema the existing attribute `num_shards` will no longer be defined, and instead the number of shards will be defined by the number of `replication_specs` elements.

 <a id="migration-sharded"></a>
 ## Migrating existing advanced_cluster type SHARDED